DevAdarshAnurag/OCR-application/README.md

 Next copy all the layout xml files into res>layout folder, followed by string xml files into res>string and 2 png images into drawable folder.
 At last, copy the android manifest xml file in app>manifests folder.

+*N.B:-

-*Better get your own api key from ocr space api.
+*Better get your own free api key from ocr space api and use it .

 *The result displayed depends upon the ocr-space server functioning and availablity.

+*Suggestions are always welcomed.
+Thank You.